alexherce/reddit-placebot/README.md

 the `official_target.bmp`.
 If you don't want to do that you can open `config.js` and set `autoupdateRemoteTarget: false`.
 This will make it use `target.bmp` instead.

+To help draw and defend the triangle flag in the middle, opne `config.js` and change `REMOTE_TARGET_URL` to `https://raw.githubusercontent.com/alexherce/reddit-placebot/master/official_triangle_flag.bmp`

 Every time it's time to place a pixel the bot will download the board (and latest remote target) and find the first pixel that doesn't match the target, and fill it with the correct color.